 How do you find the attitude of the school towards these special children in particular?

 They are certainly very careful in their relationship with parents, and absolutely respectful of cultural differences.
-I personally come from a country with long tradition in pedagogy, and in the American system I sometimes feel that what is considered as new and innovative has actually already been experienced and tested in Italy.
+I personally come from a country with long tradition in pedagogy.
+In the American system I sometimes feel that what is considered as new and innovative has actually already been experienced and tested in Italy.
 But their enthusiasm, team building capacity and passion are very genuine.

 How do normally able children relate to csn in the classes?

 It depends on their age.
-In my class (15-year-olds) there is no problem, the other students have perfectly integrated S., and they help her any way they can.
+In my class (15-year-olds) there is no problem.
+The other students have perfectly integrated S., and they help her any way they can.
 I know that in a classroom with an autistic child there are some problems.
-But the school has a very clear policy about this, and bullying is strictly controlled.
+But the school has a very clear policy about this.
+Bullying is strictly controlled.
 There is the Student of Concern group, which meets when there are difficult cases to be addressed.
 Besides this, the counsellor is continuously giving courses on a variety of topics, and working hard to reinforce positive attitudes.

 Knowing that such a school exists in Khartoum must already constitute a big relief for parents of csn that are sent to Sudan.
 But how is life in general for csn in Khartoum?